The Foster School of Business MBA: What You Need To Know

 Let’s face it: an MBA is all about getting a great job afterward.
-Which must mean that Foster is one of the best business schools around.
+Which must mean that the University of Washington’s Foster School of Business is one of the best business schools around.
 Because The Financial Times recently rated Foster’s full-time MBA number one in the world for employment, with 99% landing a job within three months of graduation.
 Even better, the Seattle school placed a stunning 60% of graduates in the hot tech sector in 2018, up from 40% in 2014.

 Also, the average pay — made up of salary and bonuses — of the most recently surveyed class, which graduated in 2017, was $177,936.
 That’s higher than Dartmouth, Berkeley, UCLA, Cornell, or Yale.
 Foster was also one of the top U.S. schools for pay-to-debt ratio, according to a 2017 report by U.S. News, and was number one among top-ranked schools.
 Amazingly, 45% of full-time MBA grads had no debt whatsoever.